peskybogle/YouShallNotParse/README.md

 ## 📁 Output

-The tool generates `file_name_map.json` containing mappings of original names to obfuscated names for:
+The tool generates JSON files containing mappings of original names to obfuscated names:

+- class_name_map.json
-- Variables
+- function_name_map.json
-- Functions
+- variable_name_map.json
-- Classes
+- method_name_map.json
-- Files
+- file_name_map.json

+It then copies your files from the source directory to your destination directory, swapping the original names to the obfuscated ones

 ## ⚠️ The disclaimer